matthewp/haunted/readme.md

 ## Use

+> Note that lit-html 1.0.0-rc is available as latest on npm.
+If you want to use this version with Haunted, install `haunted@next`.

 Currently __Haunted__ is available as the `haunted` package.
 In the future I hope to get the non-scoped name.

 ```shell